sdesena/sdesena/README.md

-## Hi there, welcome ! 🌍
+## Hey there, welcome ! 🌍
-<p align="left"> I'm diving into geospatial data science to explore solutions for environmental challenges.
-Feel free to explore this profile, here you'll find some projects related to: <br><br>
+<p align="left"> Here you'll find some of my projects showcasing the development of solutions for environmental challenges with geospatial data science.
+The main themes I like to explore are: <br><br>

 ### *Remote Sensing with Google Earth Engine (GEE)*
 - Satellite Imagery Analysis: Scripts and projects for processing and analyzing satellite imagery, including land cover classification, time-series analysis, change detection, and vegetation monitoring.<br><br>